'Unprecedented' NYC subway breakdown sparked by power surge

 A manhole fire Sunday night that was initially thought to be connected to the subway breakdown appears to have been unrelated, Hochul said.

+Hochul said in her later news release that she has directed the MTA to retain two independent engineering firms “to assist in a thorough deep dive of what happened and make recommendations to ensure this does not occur again.”

-New York City Mayor Bill de Blasio said at a virtual news briefing that city agencies were working with the state and the Metropolitan Transportation Authority to investigate the disruption.
+New York City Mayor Bill de Blasio said at a virtual news briefing that city agencies were working with the state and the MTA to investigate the disruption.
 “We’ve got to figure out why this happened and make sure it does not happen again,” de Blasio said.

 Hochul, a Democrat and former lieutenant governor who took over as New York governor on Aug.
 24 following the resignation of Andrew Cuomo, said subway service was back to normal for the Monday morning commute.